JonoYang/cmps183-w2pchan/README.md

 Users can post text, images, or images and text in combination.
 Each user's post is in response to a particular thread, or in response to another post.

+## Notes:
+General website layout and style is based off of 4chan.org's safe for work boards.